Kappaphycus alvarezii

 Kappaphycus alvarezii, the elkhorn sea moss, is a species of red algae.
 The elkhorn sea moss varies in size, weight, and age.
 It is a dark greenish-brown hue and can sometimes be deep purple.
 The moss is cylindrical in shape throughout the seaweed.
 Its diameter averages 1.526 mm when dried.
 Near the base of the seaweed, its average length is from 1 mm to 17 mm and 1 mm to 2 mm in diameter.
 Firm algae are around 2 m tall, with axes and branches around 1–2 cm in diameter.
 It used to be believed they reproduced through vegetative fermentation, but recent studies show that they reproduce sexually.
 They reproduce through vegetative propagation and reproduce sexually.
 Cross sections of the Elkhorn sea moss have a medulla composed of small thick-walled cells interspaced among large parenchyma cells.
 This moss is used for various types of foods that humans consume and can also be used to make a jelly-like dessert.
 This moss is a very good source of minerals and of high commercial interest.
 It is one of the most important commercial sources of carrageenans, a family of gel-forming, viscosifying polysaccharides.
 Farming methods affect the character of the carrageenan that can be extracted from the seaweed.
 It is very fast-growing, known to double its biomass in 15 days.

 Habitat and ecology

-The Elkhorn sea moss is located in the Pacific, French, and Indian Oceans, as well as the Caribbean sea, South China's sea.
+The Elkhorn sea moss is located in the Pacific, French, and Indian Oceans, as well as the Caribbean sea, South China sea.
 It is located on the islands of Hawaii and Guam.
 Lastly, it is located in Fanning, Moana, Tonga, and Fiji.